A Convex Obstacle Avoidance Formulation: Methodology

+Unlike the OA formulation in \eqref{grpobs1}, \eqref{convexCons1} can be transformed into a continuous nonconvex formulation without introducing spurious local optima via an exact penalty function \cite{Zhang1999,Ge1989,Murray2010}.
+Stated here without proof, this relaxation bounds the variables to $\gamma_i \in [0,1]$ and augments the cost function as follows:

+To capture the entire domain surrounding the obstacle—simultaneously applying \eqref{convexCons1c} and \eqref{convexCons2c}—a third variable $\gamma_3 \in [0,1]$ is introduced as a logical switch.
+It is added to the $(\gamma_1+\gamma_2)$ summation in the first constraint, and as $(1-\gamma_3)$ in the second.
+However, dividing the domain into independent subproblems generally offers better computational efficiency.

+To obtain a convex version of this formulation, and further improve computational efficiency, along with relaxation of integral constraints, instead of \eqref{eq: RNCOA equi f0}, the following penalty equation is applied:

-Here, $w$ is a weight parameter that penalizes violations of the OA conditional statement.
-For example, if the vehicle lies between the vertical boundaries, then $\gamma_i\rightarrow 0$ as $w\rightarrow \infty$.
+Here, $w$ is a weight parameter that penalizes violations of the conditional OA statement.
+For example, if the vehicle lies between the vertical boundaries, then $\gamma_i\rightarrow 0$ as $w\gg 0$.
 This converts hard constraints into \textit{soft constraints}, allowing the problem to remain convex while still achieving the desired response.
+As a consequence of \eqref{penfunc}, the summation constraint in \eqref{convexCons1d} serves to strictly define the feasible space.

-For an optimization problem to be convex, the objective function and all inequality constraints must be convex, while equality constraints must be affine.
-Consequently, the feasible set of a convex optimization problem is itself convex \cite{Boyd2014ConvexOptimization}.
+The feasible set of a convex optimization problem is itself convex \cite{Boyd2014ConvexOptimization}.
 After relaxation of the integral constraint, all inequality constraints in \eqref{convexCons1} become convex, as they are linear functions of the variables \((X,Y,\gamma)\).
 The domain defined by the intersection of these constraints is convex.
-To illustrate this, constraints \eqref{convexCons1a}\eqref{convexCons1c} together with the relaxed integral constraint \eqref{convexCons1d} can be restated as:
+To show why the resulting feasible set is convex, constraints \eqref{convexCons1a}, \eqref{convexCons1c}, and the relaxed integral constraint \eqref{convexCons1d} can be restated as: